ktaylor63/southeast/site/content/news/service-proposes-broadened-florida-manatee-protections-in-kings-bay.md

 If made final, manatee viewing guidelines, many of which have been in place for several years, would be permanently incorporated into the rule as prohibited acts and would be legally enforceable by federal and state marine law enforcement officers.
 Activities identified in the proposed rule that would be specifically prohibited throughout the manatee refuge include:

-*   Chasing or pursuing manatee(s).
+ - Chasing or pursuing manatee(s).
-*   Disturbing or touching resting or feeding manatee(s).
+ - Disturbing or touching resting or feeding manatee(s).
-*   Diving from the surface on to resting or feeding manatee(s).
+ - Diving from the surface on to resting or feeding manatee(s).
-*   Cornering or surrounding or attempting to corner or surround manatee(s).
+ - Cornering or surrounding or attempting to corner or surround manatee(s).
-*   Riding, holding, grabbing, or pinching or attempting to ride, hold, grab, or pinch manatee(s).
+ - Riding, holding, grabbing, or pinching or attempting to ride, hold, grab, or pinch manatee(s).
-*   Poking, prodding, or stabbing, or attempting to poke, prod, or stab manatee(s) with anything, including hands and feet.
+ - Poking, prodding, or stabbing, or attempting to poke, prod, or stab manatee(s) with anything, including hands and feet.
-*   Standing on or attempting to stand on manatee(s).
+ - Standing on or attempting to stand on manatee(s).
-*   Separating a mother and calf or attempting to separate a mother and calf.
+ - Separating a mother and calf or attempting to separate a mother and calf.
-*   Separating manatee(s) from a group or attempting to separate manatee(s) from a group.
+ - Separating manatee(s) from a group or attempting to separate manatee(s) from a group.
-*   Giving manatee(s) anything to eat or drink or attempting to give manatee(s) anything to eat or drink.
+ - Giving manatee(s) anything to eat or drink or attempting to give manatee(s) anything to eat or drink.
-*   Actively initiating contact with belted and/or tagged manatee(s) and associated gear, including any belts, harnesses, tracking devices, and  antennae.
+ - Actively initiating contact with belted and/or tagged manatee(s) and associated gear, including any belts, harnesses, tracking devices, and  antennae.
-*   Interfering with rescue and research activities.
+ - Interfering with rescue and research activities.
-*   Using mooring and float lines that can entangle manatees.
+ - Using mooring and float lines that can entangle manatees.

 In addition to the above prohibited activities, the following waterborne activities would be prohibited within Three Sisters Springs from November 15 to March 31:

-o       Entering Three Sisters Spring between 6:00 p.m. and 7:00 a.m.
+ - Entering Three Sisters Spring between 6:00 p.m. and 7:00 a.m.
-o       Scuba diving
+ - Scuba diving
-o       Fishing, including but not limited to fishing by hook and line, by cast net, or spear.
+ - Fishing, including but not limited to fishing by hook and line, by cast net, or spear.

 Manatee protection areas are designated in the water and do not include land acquisition or land parcels.
 Public and private waterfront property owners and their designees retain riparian access to their properties and can maintain property and waterways when their property adjoins or is located in a manatee refuge.
 Public and private waterfront property owners would be required to obtain a sticker and letter of authorization allowing them to operate their boats and conduct property and waterway maintenance activities in a manner consistent with the refuge or sanctuary measures that are in effect adjacent to their property.